strowk/mcp-cases/docs/implementations.md

 This script reads test cases defined in format described above from "testdata" folder as a files with `_test.yaml` suffix, and runs them against `my_installed_mcp_server` executable, that would be started with no arguments.

 To run this, you would still need to install Golang and use `go test` command running it in the same folder as the `*_test.go` file (f.e name it `main_test.go`).

+## mcptee

+> A simple tool that proxies input from MCP client to MCP server and returns the output back to the client, while also logging both to the file line

+Prepend the command to run MCP server with `mcptee <path/to/filename>` and you will see what happens when client sends requests to the server and what server responds back in that filename.

+See more about examples and usage in [mcptee repository](https://github.com/strowk/mcptee?tab=readme-ov-file#usage).